wicast/Golden2Recite/README.md

 ### Build
 This project use [gvp](https://github.com/pote/gvp) and [gpm](https://github.com/pote/gpm) as dependency manager.

+[gpm-local](https://github.com/technosophos/gpm-local) plugin is required to manage subpackages.

 Golang Compiler is required.

 1. `source gvp in` —— Set local GOPATH
 2. `gpm install` —— Install Dependency into GOPATH
+3. `gpm local name github.com/wicastchen/Golden2Recite` —— Set subpackages.
-3. `go install` —— Build project,the executable can be found in "bin" folder.
+4. `go install` —— Build project,the executable can be found in "bin" folder.

 If you need cross complier for other platform check this [article](http://spf13.com/post/cross-compiling-go/) out.